-The maximum number of shares of Common Stock that can be issued under the 2008 Plan is 1,333,333 shares of which no more than 33,333 shares will be available for grants in the form of restricted stock, deferred stock, performance shares or unrestricted stock.
-If this amendment is approved, the maximum number of shares that may be granted in the form of restricted stock, deferred stock, performance shares or unrestricted shares will be increased to 100,000 shares.
-Based solely upon the closing price of the Common Stock as reported by NASDAQ on April 22, 2019, the maximum aggregate market value of the securities to be issued under the 2008 Plan would be \$4.8 million.
-If this amendment is approved, the maximum number of shares of Common Stock issuable under the 2008 Plan will increase from 1,333,333 shares to 2,233,333 shares.
-For years, we have successfully used stock options to attract, retain and motivate employees in a highly competitive marketplace.
+The maximum number of shares of Common Stock that can be issued under the 2008 Plan is 2,233,333 shares.
+Based solely upon the closing price of the Common Stock as reported by NASDAQ on April 8, 2020, the maximum aggregate market value of the securities to be issued under the 2008 Plan would be \$4.0 million.
+If this amendment is approved, the maximum number of shares of Common Stock issuable under the 2008 Plan will increase from 2,233,333 shares.
+To years, we have successfully used stock options to attract, retain and motivate employees in a highly competitive marketplace.
 Option grants have been given to a broad base of employees and Named Executive Officers.
 We believe that our stock option program has been very successful over the years in motivating our employees while enhancing shareholder value and therefore it is very valuable to us that we be able to continue offering option grants.